EdwinZhanCN/ESP32TempPHReader/README.md

-# ESP32温度pH值读取程序
+# Temperature and pH value reader (ESP32) with MQTT Subscription
-- 实现ADC电压转pH值
+- Converting ADC Voltage into pH Value
-- 实现DS18B20的温度读取
+- Reading Temperature with DS18B20 Temperature Sensor
-- 实现MQTT协议并整合进HomeAssistant来实时查看温度和pH值
+- Subscribe the MQTT Service on a MQTT Server.